ljunggren/boozang-docs/README.md

 **Auto data-bind**

-When enabled, try and auto bind data always.
+When enabled, data bind will be enabled by default.

 **Auto insert data validation**

-Deprecated.
+This still exits.